quicwg/base-drafts/draft-ietf-quic-transport.md

 other packets received on the connection, an endpoint SHOULD also ensure the total packet length is at least the minimum chosen CID length plus 22 bytes.
-22 bytes allows for 1 type byte, 4 packet number and data bytes, 16 byte authentication tag, and the one extra byte to allow the peer to send a smaller stateless reset than the packet it receives.
+22 bytes allows for 1 type byte, 4 packet number and data bytes, 16 bytes for AEAD expansion, and an extra byte to allow the peer to send a smaller stateless reset than the packet it receives.

 The Stateless Reset Token corresponds to the minimum expansion of the